Frequently Asked Questions

 Can I check in early or check out late?

 In winter this is rarely possible and cannot be booked in advance.
 With a new guest arriving the day you leave our cleaning staff need to start cleaning from 10 am to have the rooms ready for the next guest.
 In late spring, summer and autumn this is possible subject to the availability of rooms, please ask us and we will confirm on your check-in day.

 How do I check in?

 Is parking available?

-Niseko Ski Lodge - Hirafu: Yes we have space outside for 4 cars to park, it is best if you can tell us in advance that you are driving in winter.
+Niseko Ski Lodge - Hirafu: Yes we have space outside for 5 cars to park.
+Please tell us in advance that you are driving in winter, so we can arrange snow clearing..

 Niseko Ski Lodge - Higashiyama: Yes we have car parking outside for up to 6 cars, please tell us in advance if you are driving in winter.